progval/Limnoria/README.md

 # DEVELOPERS:

-We likewise have tons of developer documentation at [supybot.fr.cr] for your learning adventures.
+We likewise have tons of developer documentation at [supybot.aperio.fr] for your learning adventures.
 Have fun :)